tzlion/hhugboy/docs/readme.txt

  BBD       For games by BBD using their own mapper.
 Support isn't complete yet
            but works with known dumps.

+ Hitek     For games by Hitek.
+Only Shui Hu Zhuan confirmed to work so far

  'Last Bible' multicart
            A type of multicart using menu music taken from 'Megami Tensei